-Northern Mockingbird: Medium-sized mockingbird with gray upperparts, paler gray underparts, and faint eyeline.
-Wings are gray-black with two white bars and large white patches visible when spread.
-Tail is long, gray, and edged with white.
+Northern Mockingbird: Medium-sized mockingbird with gray upperparts, paler gray underparts and faint eye line; chin and throat are white; gray-brown sub-malar streaks; upper wing coverts are tipped white; wings are gray-black with two white bars and large white patches visible when spread.
+Tail is long, gray and edged with white; yellow iris; black bill; gray legs.
 Sexes are similar.
-Juvenile has dark eye and streaked underparts.
+Male is heavier than female.
+Juvenile has dark eye and streaked underparts; legs are pale gray; iris is gray.

 Range and Habitat